 - Lecture: to obtain an overview of the concepts.

 - Text reading: to obtain the details of concepts and samples for solving problems.

 - Homework: to practice solving problems individually.

 - Discussion sections: to interact with other students and instructor to learn concepts and problem-solving.

 MCB merit workshops are separate from the regular class activities.
-Currently, MCB merit is available for MCB 150, MCB 250, MCB 252 and MCB 253.
+Currently, MCB merit is available for MCB 150, MCB 250, MCB 252 (Sp only) and MCB 354 (Fa only).
 The workshops require an additional two hours a week in class.
 For these two hours, a student earns one hour of either MCB 199 or MCB 299 credit.
 They are also assigned a letter grade for the workshop.

 To learn more watch our informational video about Merit here.

 Interested in registering for an MCB Merit Workshop?
 Please use the appropriate request form below.

 MCB 150 (MCB 199):